-A difference between soap and detergent?
-Though both clean what they are designed to clean, they possess a different chemistry and functionality.
+Is there a difference between soap and detergent?
+Both clean what they are supposed to clean.
+The two have a different chemistry and functionality.

-Soap is defined as a metallic salt of a fatty acid—the metal often being an alkali metal such sodium or potassium, or an alkaline earth metal, such as calcium or magnesium.
-A fatty acid is often of plant or animal origin, and contains an aliphatic or straight chain carbon skeleton, with a carboxylic acid group at its end.
+A soap is the metal salt of a fatty acid.
+The metal may be an alkali metal such sodium (Na) or potassium (K).
+It can also be an alkaline earth metal, such as calcium (Ca) or magnesium (Mg).
+A fatty acid is an organic compound most often of animal or plant origin.
+A fatty acid contains an aliphatic carbon skeleton (a chain with or without branches) and a carboxylic acid group (COOH) at its end.

 Detergents bear some similarity, but are often of synthetic origin.
 They are not usually made insoluble by mineralized or so-called hard water.
 Instead of a carboxylic acid group, the detergent contains a more highly ionic group, such as a sulfate or sulfonate group (OS(O)₂-OH).

 In addition, detergents may contain one or more aromatic ring.
 Detergents possess added properties.
 They may be employed as surfactants and foaming agents.